recalbox/recalbox-manager/README.rst

   * Actually don't have any app models, so we never perform database request for anything;
   * Don't use Django site framework (to avoid database request);
-  * Don't use compressor system (like django-assets or django-pipeline) to avoid processing many files just to display static files tags.
+  * Don't use compressor "on the fly" (like *django-assets* or *django-pipeline*) to avoid processing many files just to display static files tags.
 Instead ships allready compressed assets and switch to them in production environment;

 * Hardly repose on Recalbox Manifest file to validate uploads;
 * Web integration on top of `Foundation`_;